qiunimate/bleaching/README.md

 `conda activate <name_env>`

+Note that there is no pytorch in this yaml file (because there is no pytorch on my new computer...).

-You may also use google colab to avoid the environment problem https://colab.research.google.com/drive/1wg5DZWu9e5ZUo9EgVo8X4bbcxxpp5oJv?usp=sharing
+If you have pytorch locally, very good! otherwise, you may also use google colab to avoid the environment problem https://colab.research.google.com/drive/1wg5DZWu9e5ZUo9EgVo8X4bbcxxpp5oJv?usp=sharing

 # Process